nalhassanieh/nalhassanieh.github.io/_pages/about.md

   - /about.html
 ---
 I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.
+I work on developing fast and accurate time-domain schemes for the classical wave equation, especially wave-scattering applications.